linkeddatacenter/kees/README.md

 A KEES Agent MUST be able to:

+- generate all missing properties and types in a KISS configuration according the KEES Language Profile.
+- provide valid defaults for missing accrual policies, error management and accrual methods.
+- generate a unique graphName if missing.
+- verify the validity of a kees configuration against KEES language profile
+- for any **kees:GraphAccrualPlan** objects:
-- recognise and compute a dct:accrualPolicy that is strings containing  a SPARQL QUERY ASK operation or a url to a resource providing an application/sparql-query content.
+    - recognise and compute a dct:accrualPolicy that is list of strings containing  a SPARQL QUERY ASK operation or  urls to a resource providing an application/sparql-query content.
+The accrualMethod must be executed only if all list elements evaluate to true.
+The evaluation of list element must stop on failure or
+- for **kees:Learning** objects:
-- recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL UPDATE CONSTRUCT operation or  url to a resource providing an application/sparql-update content.
+   - recognise and compute a dct:accrualMethod that is made of a string containing  a SPARQL UPDATE CONSTRUCT operation or an url to a resource providing an application/sparql-update content.
+   - use the URI of the object referenced by the dataSource property as graphName if missing
+- for **kees:Reasoning** objects:
+   - recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL UPDATE CONSTRUCT or urls to a resource providing an application/sparql-query content

 A KEES agent MUST inform the RDF store when it enters or exits the teaching window.

+During teaching window:

+- all named graph must be related to a kees:GraphAccrualPlan by means of dct:accrualMethod property
+- all named graph must expose a dct:created date and a dct:creator properties
+- all succesful created named graph must expose a dct:issued property
+- all unsuccessful created named graph (or incomple one) MUST NOT expose a dct:issued property.

 ## SPARQL service requirements